-Newtown Smile Dentistry Welcomes Implant Specialist
+Newtown Smile Dentistry Welcomes Implant Surgeon

 Late last summer, Newtown Smile Dentistry welcomed its newest practitioner, Dr Brad Pinkos.

 As practice principle Dr Sean Lee recently explained to The Newtown Bee, he made the acquaintance of Dr Pinkos right around the time when former owner Dr Bryson M. Filbert, Jr, was poised to fully retire after maintaining a one day a week schedule at the 34 Church Hill Road office.

 “After a couple of meetings with Dr Pinkos, I realized he would be not only a perfect fit for our office and patients, but was prepared to take the torch from Dr Filbert, who was retiring,” Dr Lee said.